lfagundes/oosheet/docs/using-oosheet.rst

 Cells selectors
 ===============

 OOSheet uses selectors to determine which cells you are working with.
 Each instance of OOSheet class receives a selector as parameter.
-Cell-independent methods, like alert(), do not require a selector.

 Examples of possible selectors: